frees-io/freestyle-seed.g8/README.md

 ...

-name [Project Name]: freestyle-rpc projectDescription [Project Description]: RPC with Freestyle project [project-name]: freestyle-rpc package [freestyle]:
+name [Project Name]: freestyle-helloworld projectDescription [Project Description]: RPC with Freestyle project [project-name]: freestyle-helloworld package [freestyle]:
-Skipping existing file: ./freestyle-rpc/.gitignore
+Skipping existing file: ./freestyle-helloworld/.gitignore

-Template applied in ./freestyle-rpc
+Template applied in ./freestyle-helloworld
 ```

 The new project will be created in a new folder in the root directoy of this project with the name introduced before.
-It will contain the basic structure and basic sbt configuration based on the `sbt-freestyle` and `sbt-org-policies` plugins.